Student Artwork on Display

 Artist Information

-Leann’s work can be found in the East Wing of the Library for the months of July and August 2024.
+Bruce’s work can be found in the East Wing of the Library for the months of January and February 2025.

 Artist Information

-Grace’s work can be found in the West Wing of the Library for the months of July and August 2024.
+Eric’s work can be found in the West Wing of the Library for the months of January and February 2025.

 Contact Information: